-In fact, you might well be wondering why you need marriage tips!
+In fact, you might well be wondering why you need marriage advice for newlyweds!
 After all, you’re madly in love and newly married.
 Could things be any rosier?

-Make the most of that newlywed shine with our 10 must have marriage tips for newlyweds.
+Make the most of that newlywed shine with our good marriage advice for newlyweds.

 3. Plan for emergencies

 There are tons of good advice for newlyweds out there, but this one among the rest is most important to adhere to.

 Emergencies can happen at any stage of marriage.
 Planning for them isn’t being a doom monger – it’s simply being sensible and making sure you don’t get taken by surprise.